uclnlp/pycodesuggest/README.md

 ### Step 1: Cloning the Repos
 To recreate the corpus used in the paper, run:

-`python3 github-scraper/scraper.py --mode=recreate --outdir=<PATH-TO-OUTPUT-DIR> --dbfile=data/cloned_repos.dat --githubuser=<GITHUB USERNAME>`
+`python3 github-scraper/scraper.py --mode=recreate --outdir=<PATH-TO-OUTPUT-DIR> --dbfile=/FULL/PATH/TO/pycodesuggest/data/cloned_repos.dat --githubuser=<GITHUB USERNAME>`

 Where outdir is the path on your local machine where the repos will be cloned.
-You will be prompted for your Github password.
+Note that the dbfile path should be the *full* path on your machine.
+You may be prompted for your Github password.

 ---